 Efforts to Address Racial and Ethnic Disparities

-Recent trends indicate increasing autism diagnoses among historically underserved communities.
+Recent trends show increasing autism diagnoses among historically underserved communities.
 Greater advocacy, targeted outreach, and improved representation in autism research have helped bridge the diagnostic gap.
-Additionally, culturally competent healthcare initiatives aim to ensure equitable access to autism evaluations and support services.

 Systemic Barriers to Autism Services

-Healthcare access remains inconsistent across different regions of the U.S. Some states and communities have limited autism-related resources, leading to disparities in diagnosis and support.
-Families with lower socioeconomic status or those in rural areas may struggle to find qualified professionals for autism assessments, contributing to disparities in identification and intervention.
+Healthcare access remains inconsistent across regions.
+Families with lower socioeconomic status or those in rural areas may struggle to find qualified professionals for autism assessments.
+This contributes to disparities in identification and intervention.

 Genetic and Environmental Influences on Autism Rates